Minkuss/todo/README.md

-Just simple Todo app on React + TypeScript
+Just simple Todo app on React + TypeScript and Firebase